 We will always try to help you with queries and requests for information.

-If you disagree with any exemptions applied to your request for information, or you are not satisfied with how we have handled your request, you are entitled to ask for an internal review of the Council’s response.
+- are not satisfied with how we have handled your request, you are entitled to ask for an internal review of the Council’s response.